-- We are so thankful to the kind and thoughtful members of our community who remember Hospice in their wills through bequests.
+- We are so thankful to the thoughtful members of our community who kindly name NOHS as a beneficiary in their wills and investments.

 Operational Expense Notes:

-- NOHS commits to a sustainable wage structure by conducting annual wage evaluations and comparisons.
+- NOHS commits to sustainable, responsible wages by conducting annual wage evaluations and comparisons.